ammarasmro/ProGBA/README.md

 ## Stanford CoreNLP Servers

-First more into the directory that contains the unzipped contents of the CoreNLP
+First move into the directory that contains the unzipped contents of the CoreNLP
 ```bash
 $ pwd
 /Users/ammarasmro/Software/NLP/stanford-corenlp-full-2018-02-27